I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-getcurrentprocessdataoffset.md

 <p> </p>

 ## -remarks
 <p>In user-mode debugging, the location returned is of the process environment block (PEB) for the current process.
-This is the same location returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff545839">GetCurrentProcessPeb</a>.</p>

-<p>In kernel-mode debugging, the location returned is of the KPROCESS structure for the system process in which the last event occurred.</p>

-<p>For more information about processes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details about the PEB and KPROCESS structures, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>

-<p>In user-mode debugging, the location returned is of the process environment block (PEB) for the current process.
-This is the same location returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff545839">GetCurrentProcessPeb</a>.</p>
+This is the same location returned by <a href="debugger.getcurrentprocesspeb">GetCurrentProcessPeb</a>.</p>

 <p>In kernel-mode debugging, the location returned is of the KPROCESS structure for the system process in which the last event occurred.</p>